snrnats/doc-centre/docfx_project/pro/api/help/selecting_options.md

 # Selecting Options

-Once the customer has selected an  pickup or delivery option, you'll need to record their choice in SortedPRO via the **Select Option** endpoint.
-To make a **Select Option** request, send a `POST` request to `https://api.electioapp.com/deliveryoptions/select/{deliveryOptionReference}`.

-> <span class="note-header">
+This page explains how to to generate consignments and orders by selecting a delivery option.

+---

+## Selecting Options as a Consignment

+The **Select Option** endpoint enables you to record a customer's choice of delivery or pickup option in SortedPRO.
+PRO generates and allocates a consignment from the details of the selected option.

+To call **Select Option**, send a `POST` request to `https://api.electioapp.com/deliveryoptions/select/{deliveryOptionReference}`.
+There is no body content required for the request.

-Once it has received the selected `{deliveryOptionReference}`, PRO has all the information it needs to create and allocate a consignment.
-The consignment details were passed as part of the original request to get delivery options, and the `{deliveryOptionReference}` passed to the **Select Option** endpoint confirms the required delivery promise.
+Once it has received the request, PRO creates a consignment using the consignment that details were passed as part of the original request to get delivery options.
+Next, the system allocates the consignment to the carrier service associated with the selected delivery option.

-PRO creates and allocates a consignment with the selected details, and returns links to the consignment resource that was allocated, a summary of the carrier service that the consignment was allocated to, a link to the relevant package labels, and a `ConsignmentLegs` array indicating how many legs the shipment will need.
+PRO then returns links to the consignment resource that was allocated, a summary of the carrier service that the consignment was allocated to, a link to the relevant package labels, and a `ConsignmentLegs` array indicating how many legs the shipment will need.
 Where a shipment would need multiple legs to complete, the `ConsignmentLegs` array shows tracking details for each individual leg.

-> <span class="note-header">Note:</span>
+> <span class="note-header">More Information:</span>
+>
-> For full reference information on the <strong>Select Option</strong> endpoint, see the <strong><a href="https://docs.electioapp.com/#/api/SelectOption">Select Option</a></strong> page of the API reference.
+> * For full reference information on the <strong>Select Option</strong> endpoint, see the <strong><a href="https://docs.electioapp.com/#/api/SelectOption">Select Option</a></strong> page of the API reference.
+> * For an example call flow in which consignments are created using **Select Order**, see the [Consumer Options](/pro/api/help/flows/consumer_options_flow.html) call flow page.

 ### Select Option Example

 The example shows a request to select a delivery option that has a `{deliveryOptionReference}` of _EDO-000-6DX-6XP_.
 PRO creates a consignment with a `{consignmentReference}` of _EC-000-05B-MMQ_, which it then allocates to the carrier service associated with delivery option _EDO-000-6DX-6XP_.
 PRO then returns the relevant `{consignmentReference}` and label link, enabling you to get labels for and manifest the consignment.

 <div class="tab">
     <button class="staticTabButton">Example Select Option Request</button>